Spirit of Australia

 Spirit of Australia in which Ken Warby set the world water speed record in 1978 on Blowering Dam, New South Wales, Australia.
 In the Australian Maritime Museum in Sydney.

-Spirit of Australia is a wooden speed boat built in a Sydney backyard, by Ken Warby, that broke and set the world water speed record on 8 October 1978.
-The record was 328 mph.
+Spirit of Australia is a wooden speed boat built in a Sydney backyard, by Ken Warby, that broke and set the world water speed record on 8 October 1978 with a speed of 511.11 km/h (317.58 mph).

 The record and boat

 On 8 October 1978, Ken Warby rode the Spirit of Australia on Blowering Dam in Australia on opposite direction runs of 492.813 km/h and 529.412 km/h, for an official record speed of 511.11 km/h, with a peak speed of 555 km/h.
 It was powered by a Westinghouse J34 jet engine.
 The engine was developed by the Westinghouse Electric Company in the late 1940s and was used for jet fighters and other aircraft.
 Spirit of Australia is displayed permanently at the Australian National Maritime Museum in Darling Harbour, Sydney, New South Wales.